GV Osteopathic Clinic | Your Consultation

 On the day

-We suggest that you try to arrive approximately 10 minutes prior to your consultation time to allow you time to fill out our new patient forms and to relax before you receive your treatment.
-Unfortunately late arrivals may necessitate a reschedule of appointment as we do aim to operate as close to time as possible for your convenience.
+We recommend arriving approximately 10 minutes prior to your appointment to allow time to complete any required new patient forms and settle in before your consultation.
+Unfortunately late arrival may result in a shortened consultation or the need to reschedule, as we aim to run as close to appointment times as possible for the convenience of all patients.

 My condition has changed